Mikumikunisiteageru/Mikrubi.jl/README.md

 ## Installation

-Mikrubi currently requires Julia v1.7.0 or higher.
+Mikrubi.jl currently requires Julia v1.7.0 or higher.
 This registered package can be installed inside the Julia REPL by typing
 ```julia
 ]add Mikrubi
 ```